umd-lib/drupal-common/README.md

 ### Install

-To deploy locally, clone the develop branch:
+To deploy locally, clone the main branch:

             > git clone https://github.com/umd-lib/drupal-common.git common-demo
             > cd common-demo
-            > git checkout develop
+            > git checkout main

 Assuming this site will run the UMD Libraries theme, you will need to clone this repo as well: